 Those are considered to be especially qualified who have an initial degree among the best 10% in their relevant graduating class at the higher education institution they attended.

 The following are cases of insufficient aptitude:

 1. if the grade for the above-described initial degree (in case final admission is requested) is not at least "sufficient" (“3,5”) or better, or

 2. if the average grade for the work to be demonstrated amounting to at least 150 ECTS points as confirmed by the examinations office at the higher education institution they attended (in case conditional admission is requested) is lower than "3,5".

-Applicants whose aptitude as described above could not be conclusively established are to be invited to an interview (second stage of the aptitude assessment process).
+The second stage of the aptitude assessment process is an invitation to an interview for applicants whose aptitude as described above could not be conclusively established.
 The date and time of the interview are to be announced in writing at least one week in advance.
 The interview is to be approximately 20 minutes in duration.
 The interview should provide further insights into the applicant's aptitude and show whether he or she meets the requirements for the master's programme Biofabrication.
 For this purpose, the status of the applicant's competencies in the areas of biofabrication is to be examined.